Discovering the Signal Subgraph: An Iterative Screening Approach on Graphs

 \subsection{Graph Classification}

-We introduce a binary classification problem that is predicting the label $Y \in \{0,1\}$ using graph $G$, which serves as the foundation for Section~\ref{sec:theory1} and later simulations.

-The network model under consideration is the inhomogeneous Erdos-Renyi (IER) random graph model \cite{erdds1959random}.
-It generalizes the well known Erdos-Renyi model to allow edge to have different probability and gives rises to a family of distribution on undirected graphs.
-IER model can also be understood as a stochastic block model with each block having only one vertex \cite{sussman2012consistent}. \begin{definition} Inhomogeneous Erdos-Renyi model (IER).
+We introduce the binary classification setting of predicting the label $Y \in \{0,1\}$ using graph $A$.
+This set-up serves as the basis for Section~\ref{sec:theory} and the simulations.
+The network model under consideration is the inhomogeneous Erdos-Renyi (ER) random graph model \citep{erdds1959random}, which allows edges to have different probabilities and generates a family of distributions on undirected graphs.
+The ER model can also be viewed as a stochastic block model with each block containing only one vertex. \begin{definition} Inhomogeneous Erdos-Renyi model (ER).
 A random adjacency matrix $A$ is said to follow an inhomogeneous Erdos-Renyi random graph model with edge probability matrix $P \in [0,1]^{n\times n}$, if the edge probability between vertex $u$ and $v$ is $P[u,v]$ and independent of other edges.
-The notation is $A \sim IER(P)$, and the likelihood of $A$ under this model is
+The notation is $A \sim ER(P)$, and the likelihood of $A$ under this model is

-\end{definition} The class label is built into this model as follows: suppose the graph follow IER model conditioned on $Y$, that is
+\end{definition} The class label is built into this model as follows: suppose the graph follow ER model conditioned on $Y$, that is